 Babolat Pure Drive Tennis Racquet

 Experience the Dark Side of Power with a 2012 update to the legendary Babolat Pure Drive, now in a striking futuristic black graphic.
 The new Pure Drive is updated with a new Cortex Dampening Interface for even better feel.
 Only those frequencies that enhance feel are permitted to pass through the Cortex filter.
-Maintains the use of GT (Graphite Tungsten) which adds a hybrid of braided carbon fibers and tungsten filaments throughout the entire racquet.
+Continues use of GT technology, for extra stability at ball impact.

 For Optimal String Performance Babolat Recommends:

 - Hybrid: Babolat Pro Hurricane Tour 16 - Babolat Xcel

 - Racquet Specifications

 - Headsize: 100 sq. in.

 - Grip: Syntec

 Babolat has kept the specifications on the 2012 Pure Drive virtually the same as the previous generation Pure Drive Team, Pure Drive Cortex, and Pure Drive GT.
 That is, the Pure Drive GT remains the definitive tweener (between powerful/controlled) frame.
 100 sq. in. head, 11.30 ounce strung weight, and 308 swingweight provide an excellent balance of power, control, and maneuverability.
 Expect improved feel and solid performance from all points on the court with the latest Pure Drive!